luthfibalaka/public-bi-benchmark-customized/generation_prompt_format.md

 **System**:

-Below is the dataset from {model_affiliation} organization:
+Below is the dataset from {table_name} organization:

 Sample rows of the dataset: